dimkr/nss-tls/README.md

 * libnss_tls.so is a tiny client library which delegates the resolving work to nss-tlsd through the Unix socket and passes the results back to the application.
 This way, applications that take advantage of nss-tls are not affected by the complexity and the resource consumption of the libraries it depends on, or the constraints they impose on applications that use them.
 * tlslookup is equivalent to nslookup(1), but uses libnss_tls.so instead of DNS.

 nss-tls is designed with security and privacy in mind.
 Therefore, an unprivileged user can start a private, unprivileged instance of nss-tlsd and libnss-tls.so will automatically use that one, instead of the system-wide instance of nss-tlsd.
+In addition to the security benefit, the user's nss-tls instance holds its own cache of lookup results to prevent extraction of browsing history by other users, using timing-based methods.
 Users who don't have such a private instance will continue to use the system-wide instance, which drops its privileges to greatly reduce its attack surface.

 ## Dependencies